-Human TIMP-1 Immunoassay kit
+Human TIMP-1 ELISA Kit

 Tissue inhibitor of metalloproteinases-1(TIMP-1) plays a crucial role in extracellular matrix (ECM) composition and wound healing.
 It has been found to be strongly upregulated in liver tissue and serum during hepatic fibrogenesis in patients with liver disease and in animal models of hepatic fibrogenesis.